-Collaboration and information-sharing among stakeholders within manufacturing supply chains are essential for building resilience.
-Studies emphasize the role of partnerships between manufacturers. suppliers, customers, and governmental agencies in sharing knowledge, resources, and risk management strategies (Okoroh, 2021; Chukwuemeka, 2022).
-This literature highlights review the importance of understanding the vulnerability and resilience of manufacturing supply chains in Nigeria in the face of climate change.
+and Collaboration information-sharing among stakeholders within manufacturing supply chains are essential for building resilience.
+Studies emphasize the role of partnerships between manufacturers, suppliers, customers, and governmental agencies in sharing knowledge, resources, and risk management strategies (Okoroh, 2021; Chukwuemeka, 2022).
+This literature highlights the importance review of understanding vulnerability the and resilience of manufacturing supply chains in Nigeria in the face of climate change.
 It underscores the need for research and practical interventions to enhance adaptive capacity and mitigate the risks associated with climate change impacts.
 By incorporating strategies such as diversification, resource optimization, and collaboration, manufacturing supply chains in Nigeria can become more resilient in the face of a changing climate.